Marineland of Canada: Green Oaks Mobile Home Park evictions

+Ikaika dispute and 2012 allegations

 In September 2011, SeaWorld won a court battle with Marineland over the fate of Ikaika, a killer whale.
 Ikaika had been originally loaned to Marineland under the terms of a breeding loan agreement between the two organizations, but SeaWorld decided to terminate the agreement due to concerns about Ikaika's mental and physical well-being due to deteriorating conditions at the park.
 Marineland initially refused to return Ikaika, but was eventually ordered to by the Ontario Superior Court as well as pay $255,000 in compensation to SeaWorld for legal expenses.
 On September 10, 2012, the Toronto Star published an article quoting former Marineland supervisor Jim Hammond alleging that Marineland owner John Holer had shot one of the baby deer in his park through the windpipe with a 12-gauge shotgun, leaving it to choke on its blood without dying.
 Hammond claimed the park owner refused his pleas for humane euthanasia.
 On December 20, 2012, the Ontario Ministry of the Environment announced an investigation into several mass animal graves at the park.
 The ministry had no previous knowledge of the graves, as Marineland lacks permits for such use.
 After an investigation by the ministry, Marineland was allowed to continue using a section of the site for animal burials.

+2013 investigations

 On March 5, 2013, the Toronto Star published an article quoting Hammond and a local resident alleging that John Holer had shot two Labrador Retrievers that had escaped a neighbour's house and entered Marineland property.
 The article also mentioned that Hammond was told by Holer "to check if there were any collars ... around their necks and if there were, to remove them."
 In September 2013, it was reported that the Ontario Veterinary College was investigating an unspecified number of veterinarians at Marineland.
 Also in 2013, OSPCA investigated the claims of some former employees of Marineland claimed that the animals' health was being put at risk by low water quality.
 OSPCA used the results of the investigation to make suggestions to the subsequent provincial review of its animal welfare laws.